lehmannro/libleipzig-python/README.rst

 desired service as its first argument followed by the service's arguments.

-The results of the service call are printed in separate lines with the fields separated by commas (use ``--delimiter`` to modify that behaviour).
+The results of the service call are printed in separate lines with the fields separated by commas (use ``--delimiter`` to modify that behaviour, it understands patterns such as ``\t`` for TAB).
 Use ``--schema`` to obtain the service's result columns.

+You can supply your credentials via ``--user`` and ``--password`` for authenticated access.

-If you called the service with the wrong number or arguments the program will terminate with exit code 1.
+When services are called with the wrong name or wrong number of arguments the program will terminate with exit code 1.
 If the remote server reported failure (eg. wrong credentials) the program terminates with exit code 2.

 Changelog
 ---------